gavinlyonsrepo/pic_16F716_projects/projects/nokia_5110/README.md

 The clock is 16Mhz.
 The ADC is read on the timer0 interrupt.

-1. Clock Source in Mhz  16  Mhz
-2. Fosc     16000000    Hz
-3. Fosc / 4 4000000 Hz
-4. Time Period  2.5E-07 sec
-5. Prescaler    256
-6. Timer0 Interrupt Period  0.016384    sec
-7. Frequency    61.03515625 Hz
-8. Period of Frequency Input To Timer0  6.4E-05 sec
-9. Period of Time for each Timer0 Count 0.016384    sec

-10. Preload (TMR0 value)    0
-11. Delay (Timer0 Period with Preload)  0.016   sec     0.016   sec

-12. Required Timer  1   sec
-13. Number of Interrupts    62.5

-The timer interrupts overflows every .016 mS and a incrementalist counter refresh's display every 2 second approx.
+The timer interrupts overflows every 0.016 mS and a incremental counter will refresh display every 2 second approx.

 | Pic 16F716 pin  | Nokia 5110 LCD|